-The laying of bricks bonded together with mortar is known as brick masonry, the strength of brick masonry depends on the bonding material and the method of brick bonds adopted.
+The strength of brick masonry depends on the bonding material and the method of brick bonds adopted.

 Here we will learn about brick masonry, types of brick masonry & much more.